urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/21 New features.md

   Record class is simple data carrier
   Record classes are final by default, so they can't be extended Can implement the sealed interface
+  Records are serializable
   Has private final fields and public access methods named after their fields, for example "name()" Their default implementation of equals() and hashCode() guarantees that
     two record objects are equal if they are of the same type and contain equal field values.
-    However, equals and hashCode methods can be overriden with custom logic Can be created inside a method
+    However, equals and hashCode methods can be overridden with custom logic Can have static fields, but not instance fields
-  Can have static fields, but not instance fields
-  Can have nested classes
+  Can have static initializers, but not instance initializers Can have nested classes
-  Can have methods or mutable fields (like lists) if desired Can have a Constructor with or without parameters, but every created Constructor must explicitly declare the assignment of all record fields via
+  Can have methods or mutable fields (like lists) if desired Records are allowed to define an accessor method explicitly, it must be public and not have a throws clause Cannot have abstract or native methods
-    the main constructor
+  Canonical constructor
+    Canonical constructor must initialize all of the components fields of the record using the parameters passed to it
+    It has no throws clause
+    Every record must have exactly one canonical constructor, if not provided explicitly, the compiler will provide it Every declared constructor in a record must explicitly declare the assignment of all record fields via the canonical constructor constructor
       Example
         public  record RecordClass(String title) {
           public RecordClass() {